AISLAB-sustech/Calibration_of_Multi_Mic_Arrays/README.md

     <img src="fig/iteration.gif" width = 40% >
 </div>

-## Real world Datasets(Optional)
+## Real world Datasets
-The post-processed dataset is provided, and the raw dataset is available for download from the following cloud storage link.
+The post-processed dataset is provided in github, and the raw dataset is available for download from the following cloud storage link.

 The [dataset](https://pan.baidu.com/s/1rnOPAfSz1G1ROJz8OHQ7Nw?pwd=MCAL) records video and IMU information (stereo cameras + IMU) during the movement of the mobile robot, as well as sound audio captured by four microphone arrays.